Income Tax in Mexico for Canadian Expats in 2026

 Mexican Non-Residents for Tax Purposes

-On the other hand, if you have not lived in Mexico for more than 183 days during the taxable year, you are considered a non-resident.
+On the other hand, if you do not meet Mexico’s residency tests, you are considered a non-resident.
 Non-residents are taxed only on their income derived from Mexican sources according to the following table:

 Filing Income Tax Returns